lyarenei/jellyfin-plugin-listenbrainz/doc/configuration.md

 ##### Immediate favorite sync

 Modifies the behavior of favorite sync feature.
 If enabled, the favorite status of a track is synced immediately to ListenBrainz.
 Standard favorite sync (after playback of track finishes) is not affected.
+This feature only works if a track has required metadata (track MBID) and the MusicBrainz integration is enabled.

+##### Emit UpdateUserRating events

+When syncing loved listens from ListenBrainz, the plugin does not use standard method to mark items as favorite - as that would emit the `UpdateUserRating` events, which would feed into the immediate favorite sync feature - and that would cause unnecessary favorite track updates back to ListenBrainz.

-This feature only works if track has required metadata (track MBID) and the MusicBrainz integration is enabled.
+Enable this if you are using other plugins which work with favorite items.
+If enabled, the plugin will automatically disable `Immediate favorite sync` feature (if enabled) during the sync to prevent the issue described above.
+This feature only works if a track has required metadata (track MBID) and the MusicBrainz integration is enabled.

 ##### Allowed libraries for listen submission